diamantiSolutions/solutions/lbaas/haproxy/specs/ha-active-passive/readme.md

 This example will demonstrate how to setup HAProxy in active-passive mode to provided highly available and scalable solution.
 This will containe two instances of HAProxy one a active and one passive.
 At a given time floating VIP will point to the active instance of HAProxy.
 In case active HAProxy instance goes down, etcd demon will switch the VIP to point to the passive HAproxy.

-## prerquisite
+## Prerequisites
 This example is extension of haproxy/specs/stable example.
 It will use ingress resource and backends from `solutions/lbaas/haproxy/specs/stable` example.
 So make sure the first follow and create pods based on the readme file at `../stable/readme.md`.

 ### 1. Deploy passive HAProxy.

-  scale the haproxy  as described in `../stable/readme.md` to have 2 copy of Ingress controller
+  Scale the haproxy  as described in `../stable/readme.md` to have 2 copy of Ingress controller
   ```
   kubectl scale deployment haproxy-ingress --replicas=2
   ```